badrap/docs.badrap.io/docs/faq.md

 ## Where do the security researchers' warnings come from?

-We've started by requesting for data from a few extremely credible and well-qualified sources which we know really well.
+We've started by requesting data from a few extremely credible and well-qualified sources which we know really well.
 These same sources are used by many other organizations who are interested in security and vulnerability observations.
 We are also constantly looking to add more